attltb/UFBL/README.md

   </tr>
   <tr>
     <td align="center">granularity 4</td>
-    <td align="center">granularity 8</td>
+    <td align="center">granularity 8 (coarse)</td>
   </tr>
 </table>

-For most random images with 50% foreground density and granularity 1, BMRS beats all of other known CCL algorithms (except GPU algorithms) by far margin.
-All of these results show that UFBL algorithms are not only good for processing bit-compressed data, but a competitive CCL algorithm in general.

-See the documents [Labeling_BRTS.md](Labeling_BRTS.md) and [Labeling_BMRS.md](Labeling_BMRS.md) if you want to know exactly how UFBL algorithms work.
-Each algorithms are explained in those document in detail.
+## UFBL algorithms

+UFBL algorithms are based on the idea that CCL can be optimized using Find First Set hardware operations.
+See [Labeling_BRTS.md](Labeling_BRTS.md) and [Labeling_BMRS.md](Labeling_BMRS.md) for detailed explanations on how they work.
 Contributions of any kind are welcome.

+## References

+<a name="BRTS">[1]</a> W. Lee, F. Bolelli, S. Allegretti, C. Grana.
+"Fast Run-Based Connected Components Labeling for Bitonal Images."
+5th International Conference on Imaging, Vision & Pattern Recognition, 2021